flimflam-austin/hugo-cms-test/site/content/quick_quotes/20210317-15-year-old-jake-wesson-who-volunteered-with-his-twin-brother-to-partake-in-moderna-s-covid/index.md

 is_breaking: false
 featured_quote:
   quote: >
-    "At first I was, like, a little nervous because of a fear of shots and needles."
+    At first I was, like, a little nervous because of a fear of shots and needles."

 ---